-When you add too much top end to a guitar record and ruin the sound of the guitar, what exactly are you left with?
+If you add too much top end to a guitar record and ruin the sound of the guitar, how can anyone take you seriously?